NemoStein/locus/README.md

 # Locus Pathing

-Simple square grid (A*) and directed graph pathing.
+Simple pathing tool for square grids (A*) and directed graphs.